Robert Maguire (architect): Early and personal life

-In 1955 Maguire married Robina Lake with whom he had four daughters (Susan, Rebecca, Joanna and Martha).
+In 1955, Maguire married Robina Lake with whom he had four daughters (Susan, Rebecca, Joanna and Martha).
 They divorced in 1978.
-In 1982 he married Alison Williams with whom he shared two stepsons (Edward and Matthew).
+In 1982, he married Alison Williams with whom he shared two stepsons (Edward and Matthew).

 Architectural career

-St Paul’s, Bow Common and the NCRG
+St Paul's, Bow Common and the NCRG

-After graduating from the AA, Maguire worked as buildings editor for Architects' Journal for four years, as well as contributing to Architectural Review.
-During this time, the editor of the Architects' Journal - Colin Boyne – commissioned him to build a house for his family.
+After graduating from the AA, Maguire worked as the buildings editor for Architects' Journal for four years, as well as contributing to Architectural Review.
+During this time, the editor of the Architects' Journal – Colin Boyne – commissioned him to build a house for his family.